yottabit42/routeros/README.md

 interface.
 If you are using something else, change this value everywhere in the script.

-**Important:** You must disable any _action=fasttrack-connection_ rules in IP -> Firewall -> Filter, or Queue Tree cannot work properly and will not have the intended effect.
+**Important:** The script automatically disables the fasttrack rule from the stock configuration.
+If you have created other _action=fasttrack-connection_ rules, you will need to disable them manually in IP -> Firewall -> Filter, or Queue Tree cannot work properly on outbound traffic classified for prioritization.
 You can disable these rules by clicking the "D" button in Webfig or Winbox, rather than deleting with the "-" button.
-TODO: automatically match and disable fasttrack rules in the provisoining script.

 **Important:** You must perform upload speed tests to your ISP's **own** servers to determine your exact generally achievable rate.
 Set the `max-limit=` to